mpowerrenterprise/qr-based-attendance-system/README.md

 This module contains feature to manage attendance data such as searching, filtering and etc.

 ##### Features
- - Show attendance reports based on date, department, batch.
+ - Show attendance reports based on date, department, and batch.

 ![](github-readme-content/leave-data.jpg)

 #### Setting Module

-This is the module where the admin can change password of the system.
+This is the module where the admin can change the password of the system.

 ##### Features
  - Change admin password.